blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

 ### Black Duck Web Server Host
 The PUBLIC_HUB_WEBSERVER_HOST environment variable should be specified when you are installing Alert with Black Duck and the Black Duck instance
-If a PKIX error occurs when configuring the Black Duck provider in Alert, then specifying this environment variable may solve the problem, because Alert will attempt to import the Black Duck server's certificate into the Trust Store Alert uses.
+If a PKIX error occurs when configuring the Black Duck provider in Alert, then specifying this environment variable may solve the problem.
+Alert will attempt to import the Black Duck server's certificate into the Trust Store Alert uses.

 - Add PUBLIC_HUB_WEBSERVER_HOST environment variable.
 (The value must be the hostname only.)